doc4d/docs/docs/ViewPro/method-list.md

 Pass the name of the 4D View Pro area to print in *vpAreaName*.
 If you pass a name that does not exist, an error is returned.

 You can pass an object containing definitions for various printing attributes in the *printInfo* parameter.
-To view the full list of the available attributes, see [4D View Pro Print Attributes](configuring.md#print-aAttributes).
+To view the full list of the available attributes, see [Print Attributes](configuring.md#print-attributes).

 In the optional *sheet* parameter, you can designate a specific spreadsheet to print (counting begins at 0).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: